goruck/foodcomputer/README.md

 The Alexa skill's code runs in an AWS Lambda instance which communicates with the PFC over the Internet via CouchDB REST APIs and openag_brain REST APIs proxied by CouchDB.
 For security purposes, these APIs need to be authenticated and encrypted via TLS/SSL and the CouchDB "admin party" needs to be ended.
 See the appendix for the steps I took to secure CouchDB.

+Two methods of querying the database are supported - via JSON and CSV.
+The JSON method has more overhead and so the returned file size is bigger but is returned relatively fast.
+The CSV method returns a file size that's about 10x smaller but takes 4 to 5 times longer to generate.
+The choice between them depends on the Internet bandwidth available and the execution time of CouchDB which is affected by overall PFC system load.
+See the intent handlers in the lambda code directory for examples of how the JSON and CSV methods are implemented over https.

+Database queries are used with the "stale = update_after" directive which causes CouchDB to update the view after a stale result is returned.
+This will speed up queries but results in slightly out of data info returned.
+See [this](https://wiki.apache.org/couchdb/HTTP_view_API#Querying_Options) for more information.

 # Plotly
-I'm using a fantastic plotting service called [Plotly](https://plot.ly/) to generate plots from the PFC's database upon a user request to Alexa.
+I'm using a fantastic plotting service called [Plotly](https://plot.ly/) to generate plots from the PFC's database information upon a user request to Alexa.
 I needed to setup a free Plotly account to use it.
 The lambda code sends the PFC data to the Plotly service which returns a png image.
 The latency of the service tends to be a second or two but I've seen it as long as five seconds.
 Although this is not the bottleneck to show a PFC variable plot to the user it can be optimized by running the Plotly code in the lambda instance.
 This would required it to be compiled as a node package and uploaded with the rest of my handler code to lambda.

 # Alexa User Interaction Examples
 The examples below show how a user can interact with the PFC via Alexa on an Echo device (with or without a screen).